DANS-KNAW/course-rpm-dev/tutorial.md

 4. Hit Enter again when asked for confirmation about the parameters.

 A number of things will now happen in sequence:
-* The project is generated
+* The project is generated.
 * The `init-project.sh` script is run, which will do some things like:
-    - Fill in license headers
+    - Fill in license headers.
     - Build the project (including the RPM package).

 The project generation process is not the focus of the present tutorial, so if you want to know exactly